eddie-fang/apple-test/README.md

 - clicking on the legends in the chart area
 - clicking on the column headers in the table area

-Assumptions:
-- clicking on different filters will highlight
-- typing into input text area, then pressing enter, will add a tag

 Questions:
 - what are the steps for a presentation on this mockup? (could then focus on those steps/what they show)
 - why is filters mechanic different than content/provider?
-- what happens when you click on the tabs for date, and for display?
 - why was the initial design image so blurry?

 Notes: